City Vista Recreation Reserve

-The City Vista Recreation Reserve is a soccer stadium in Plumpton, Melbourne, Australia.
-It has been the home stadium of Caroline Springs George Cross Football Club since its opening in 2019 and was the temporary base of Western United (women) from 2022 to 2024, as well as the men's and women's training base.
+The City Vista Recreation Reserve is a soccer stadium in Fraser Rise, Melbourne, Australia.
+It has been the home stadium of Caroline Springs George Cross Football Club since its opening in 2019 and was the temporary base of Western United Women from 2022 to 2024, as well as the men's and women's training base.
 It has a current seated capacity of 3,000.